PR Measurement Myth #2 busted: all measures are equal

 - Outputs: the activities we create and produce.
 In addition to a focus on efficiency, we also need to concentrate on quality.

 - Outcomes: this relates to the desired change in our audience and is all about being effective.

-- Communication Dividend: this one is my own concept.
-It’s the new way I use to describe the ultimate value and contribution of communication.
+- Communication Dividend: this one is our own concept.
+It’s the new way we use to describe the ultimate value and contribution of communication.
 It is carried out in a way that our managerial counterparts understand and respect, representing the sum total of the improvement in business results achieved through communication.

-For so long, I’ve heard people in the workplace referring to the fact that all measures are equal.
+For so long, we’ve heard people in the workplace referring to the fact that all measures are equal.
 You’ve read here why they aren’t and for all the right reasons too!
-In my next blog, I’ll be looking at what can make organisational decision makers sweat: the belief that measurement is expensive without always being useful to an organisation.

 If you’re keen to learn more about The Communication Dividend, get in touch and our team will get back to you.